The best ways to gift money to grandchildren in the UK

 What is exempt from inheritance tax?

-Grandparents can also give an unlimited number of £250 gifts, as long as the recipient is different each time.
+Grandparents can also give an unlimited number of £250 gifts, as long as the recipient is different each time and you haven’t used another allowance on the same person.

 What are potentially exempt transfers?

-If you’ve given a sum of money that exceeds IHT, it doesn’t necessarily mean your recipient will need to foot the tax burden.
+If you’ve given a sum of money that exceeds IHT, it doesn’t necessarily mean your recipient will need to foot the tax bill.

 Should you gift a sum above the IHT threshold and live beyond seven years following the gift, this sum will still be considered tax-free, hence why these contributions are called ‘potentially exempt transfers’ (PETs).

-While it’s not nice to think about it, the shorter the time between the gift being given and your death, the greater the tax; the longer the time, the smaller the tax burden.
+While it’s not nice to think about it, for large gifts, the shorter the time between the gift being given and your death, the greater the tax; the longer the time, the smaller the tax burden.

 Is property exempt from inheritance tax?